 She didn’t expect it to be lung cancer.

-Orcutt considers herself an outlier, for good reason.
-According to the National Cancer Institute, 57 percent of lung cancers are caught late in the process External Site, when they are more difficult to treat.
+According to the American Lung Association, only 16 percent of lung cancer cases are diagnosed at an early stage External Site, when they are easier to treat.
 By the time you start to notice symptoms, the cancer has often spread to other parts of the body.
-In fact, according to the American Lung Association, lung cancer kills more Americans External Site, both men and women, than the next three most common cancers combined (colon/rectal, breast and pancreatic).
+In fact, the American Lung Association also states that lung cancer kills more Americans External Site men and women than the next three most common cancers combined (colon/rectal, breast and pancreatic).

 The “why” behind Orcutt’s lung cancer diagnosis remained a mystery until she read an article about non-smokers and lung cancer.
 She learned the leading cause of lung cancer in non-smokers is exposure to radon gas.
 Radon accounts for 21,000 deaths from lung cancer each year, according to the U.S. Environmental Protection Agency (EPA).

 After surgery to remove her left lung and four rounds of grueling chemotherapy, Orcutt has made it her mission to get the word out about radon testing and mitigation.
 She has worked extensively with the medical community, real estate developers and agents, legislators and local health organizations to make it a priority, and ultimately, to save lives.

 Radon is a naturally occurring radioactive gas produced from the decay of radium in the soil.
 Radon typically moves up through the ground and into the air in a home through cracks and other openings in the foundation.
 Your home traps the radon inside, where it builds up.